puppetlabs/puppetdb/documentation/api/query/v4/nodes.markdown

     curl 'http://localhost:8080/v4/nodes'
     curl -G 'http://localhost:8080/v4/nodes' --data-urlencode 'query=["=", ["fact", "kernel"], "Linux"]'

-A more complicated query --- this query string will return nodes whose kernel is Linux and whose uptime is less than 30 days:
+This query will return nodes whose kernel is Linux and whose uptime is less than 30 days:

     ["and",